-- encouraging more equal gender representation in the research population, for example by showcasing relevant role models; - acknowledging unconscious gender bias may exist and taking steps to limit any effect on internal processes and procedures to deliver an level playing field for all applicants; - supporting the development of national initiatives to remove gender related structural constraints and barriers in the recruitment, advancement, retention and mobility of all researchers in the Irish research system; - increasing awareness of the need to consider whether a potential sex and/or gender dimension is relevant in a research proposal and, where relevant, requiring integration of sex/gender analysis into the design, implementation, evaluation and dissemination of the research (see Section 4.2.1 below) in relation to requirements for the Laureate awards).
+- supporting the development of national initiatives to remove gender related structural constraints and barriers in the recruitment, advancement, retention and mobility of all researchers in the Irish research system; - increasing awareness of the need to consider whether a potential sex and/or gender dimension is relevant in a research proposal and, where relevant, requiring integration of sex/gender analysis into the design, implementation, evaluation and dissemination of the research (see Section 4.2.1 below) in relation to requirements for the Laureate awards.

-The Council as a research funder will be contributing to the implementation of the National Review of Gender Equality in Higher Education Institutions14.
+The Council as a research funder is contributing to the implementation of the National Review of Gender Equality in Higher Education Institutions14.
 Work has already commenced in this regard with the joint announcement by Ireland's research funding agencies that future institutional funding will be contingent on Athena Swan accreditation15.
 Also relevant is the Council's statement on Dignity in the Conduct of Research (see Section 6.12 below).

-In accordance with the Council's Gender Strategy and Action Plan, gender balance16 will be sought on each of the International Assessment panels (3) for the Laureate awards.
+In accordance with the Council's Gender Strategy and Action Plan, gender balance16 will be sought on each of the International Assessment panels for the Laureate awards.
 In addition, all international peer reviewers will be provided with information on unconscious bias.